biodatlab/biodatlab.github.io/website/_data/resources/2021-10-01-pretraining.md

 template: BlogPost
 path: /resources/joining-the-lab
 date: 2021-10-01T07:08:53.137Z
-title: Joining the lab
+title: Resources for incoming members
 thumbnail: ''
 metaDescription: Some resources before joining the lab
 ---

 Joining the lab might be overwhelming since we work on a broacd range of applied machine learning and natural language processing.
-As most of students may come from biomedical background, learning some tools as you join the lab will be very useful later on.
-There are a few tools which are very useful.
+As most of incoming students may come from biomedical background, learning some tools as you join the lab will be very useful later on.
+I listed some of the useful tools below:
-I listed below:

 ## Shell Script